 Since huskies are pack dogs, they typically do very well in households that have multiple dogs—preferably another husky.
 But if you aren’t in a place to have a second dog, just make sure that you can give your husky the attention it needs.

 This newborn will probably live to be around 14 years old like many other huskies.
 They are also born without any teeth and won’t be able to see or hear for about four weeks.

 You’ll want to pet a husky all day long with fur as soft and warm as theirs.
 Even though they do shed a lot, the fluffiness is so worth it.
 On the bright side, it will force you to vacuum.

 I love you!

 Huskies will love you unconditionally.
 What more could you really ask for?
-Next, check out these 50 fun facts about dogs you may not have known before.
+After looking through these husky pictures, check out these 50 fun facts about dogs you may not have known before.